 What is the back of the hammer called?

-Also, whats the back of a hammer called?
+Similarly, you may ask, whats the back of a hammer called?

 The other side of the head curves down and splits in the middle forming a "V" shape.
 This part is the claw of the hammer and is most commonly used for extracting nails from wood.
 The rounded end of the claw, in combination with the handle, is used to gain leverage when extracting a nail.